marcopared/cse15l-lab-reports/lab-report-1-week-2.md

 * It can be too much to login into the ssh just to do one command then exit.
 To do it all in one command you can use quotes.
 For example: `$ ssh <username>@ieng6.ucsd.edu "ls"`
 * You can also use semicolons to run multiple commands on any terminal.
 For example you can do `$ ls; pwd` to print all the directories/files and then list the current directory.

 You can combine the previous tips into one command to copy a file into the ssh all while doing multiple commands in there!
+If you want more examples or cheat sheet, check out this [website](https://www.codecademy.com/article/command-line-commands).

 ```
 $ scp <file> <username>@ieng6.ucsd.edu:~/; ssh <username>@ieng6.ucsd.edu "ls; <command-1>; <command-2>"

 ```